sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 362**: Today we learned about `Code Splitting` in JavaScript with practical examples.
   - **Day 363**: Today we learned about `Reflows and Repaint` in JavaScript for optimizing rendering performance.
   - **Day 364**: Today we learned about `Memory Leaks` in JavaScript and how to prevent them.
+  - **Day 365**: Today we learned about `Event Loop` in JavaScript and how it handles asynchronous operations.

+    - ###### Section 4 Completed

+---

+## 🎉 365 Days Challenge Completed Successfully! 🎉

+**Congratulations!** The 365 Days 365 Codes challenge has been completed successfully! 🚀

+- **Total Days**: 365/365 ✅
+- **Skills Mastered**: HTML, CSS, JavaScript, React.js, Node.js, Express.js, MongoDB, Next.js, Tailwind CSS
+- **Projects Built**: 8 Full-Stack Projects
+- **Concepts Learned**: DOM Manipulation, Async Programming, OOP, Design Patterns, Performance Optimization, and much more!

+This journey has been an incredible learning experience, covering everything from the basics to advanced JavaScript concepts, full-stack development, and real-world project implementations.

+---

 ## Getting Started.